tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

   <img src="http://www.tiernok.com/LTDBlog/RecordingWebCam/VirtualDub01.jpg" alt="VirtualDub - Opening the Video" /><br /> VirtualDub – Opening the Video
 </div>

-The option for which panes to see is in the “View”, “Pane Layout” menu.
+The option for which panes to see is in the "View", "Pane Layout" menu.

 **2: Select codec**

-VirtualDub supports multiple codecs, in my case I used the Xvid codec with the built-in “General Purpose” settings.
+VirtualDub supports multiple codecs, in my case I used the Xvid codec with the built-in "General Purpose" settings.

-  * From the top menu, Select “Video”, “Compression”
+  * From the top menu, Select "Video", "Compression"
   * Select the Xvid codec (it may be a separate download, can't recall)
   * Select configure if you want to change from the the defaults